PrabhuGayatri/PrabhuGayatri/README.md

 - 👋 Hi, I’m Gayatri Prabhu.
 - 👀 I’m interested in different technologies, sustainable energy and business.
-- 🌱 Besides, I love to write, travel and play sports.
+- 🌱 Besides, I love to write as a hobby and travel.
 - 📫 You can reach me through [LinkedIn](https://www.linkedin.com/in/prabhugayatri/).

 <!---